 7. The most recent book you just couldn’t finish?

-The Last Heiress by Mary Ellis- I just couldn’t get into it, so I DNR’d it.
+The Last Heiress by Mary Ellis- I just couldn’t get into it, so I DNF’d it.

 8. A book you’re currently reading?